Mark-McCann/sphsu-preregistration-and-registered-reports-workshop-/_episodes/text-lesson_2.md

 originalRepository: UKRN-Open-Research/ukrn-wb-lesson-templates

 ---
-Much of the bulk of a workshop might be based on teaching participants how to write a useful, high-quality preregistration.
-It may be helpful to discuss as a group what makes a preregistration useful.

-## Content you may want to cover
+## How to write a study preregistration

-- Remember the ‘good-enough’ mindset -- a preregistration does not have to be perfect, and you will get better with practice.
+Remember that a preregistration does not have to be perfect.
+Your preferred format and the amount of information included in the prereg will change as you get used to using them.

-- Use future tense (to indicate the study has not been run yet).
+Use future tense to indicate that the study has not yet taken place.

-- Make sure hypotheses are clearly numbered and identified, so it is clear what is or isn’t a formal hypothesis, and analysis plans can refer back to particular hypotheses easily.
+Make sure hypotheses are clearly labelled with numbers, prefixes or suffixes (e.g. H1, H2b, ws_H3a for workstream projects).
+This makes it clear how planned analyses link to specific hypotheses, which results relate to preregistered hypotheses and analyses, and which relate to unregistered hypotheses that weren't planned at the time of the preregistration.

-- Make sure methods are specified with enough detail that an inexperienced colleague could replicate them.
-There is no hard and fast rule what to include - important details may differ by field.
-Looking at examples, and/or doing the other exercises in section b, may help determine which details are important.
-Also, think about including contingencies for if things go wrong.
+Make sure methods are specified with enough detail that a colleague with appropriate knowledge of the methods could replicate them.

+Consider inclusing contingencies or decision criteria for a range of outcomes, or if things go wrong.

 As a basic guide, methods may include:
-	- Sample size justification
+>	- Sample size justification
-	- Exclusion/inclusion criteria and contingencies for when to stop or restart data collection
+>	- Exclusion/inclusion criteria and contingencies for when to stop or restart data collection
-	- How, exactly, will you measure your variables
+>	- How, exactly, will you measure your variables

-	- Etc. (whatever else is relevant to your discipline)
-- Make sure analyses/ statistical tests are specified with enough detail to be fully replicated (e.g., not just ‘we will run a t-test,’ but specify how many tails, what type of t-test, inclusion criteria for sample, etc.) - imagine giving this plan to someone with no knowledge of your study.
+Make sure analyses/ statistical tests are specified with enough detail to be replicated by someone with no knowledge of the study (e.g., not just ‘we will run a t-test,’ but specify how many tails, what type of t-test, inclusion criteria for sample)

-	- It may help to simulate data and run analyses on it, to anticipate problems with the analysis plan
+It may help to simulate data and run analyses on it, to anticipate problems with the analysis plan.
-	- Consider how to treat potential null results (e.g., equivalence testing)
+Consider how null results will be treated and interpreted (e.g. equivalence testing)
-- Make sure models/analyses are clearly linked to which hypotheses they are testing.

-Overall the above principles boil down to making sure:
+## The above principles boil down to making sure:
 The study you are preregistering is well-designed
-The prereg is clearly written and linked up
-The prereg is specified in enough detail

-> ## Overall the above principles boil down to making sure
-> - The study you are preregistering is well-designed
-> - The prereg is clearly written and linked up
-> - The prereg is specified in enough detail
+The prereg is clearly written and linked to the later analysis and reporting The prereg is specified in enough detail to allow replication
-{: .callout}

-## Teaching methods you may want to use
-- Discuss as a group what makes a preregistration useful versus unhelpful
-- Run an exercise using examples of bad (vague, disorganised, etc.) preregistrations and have participants identify the problems and improve them
-- Go through [examples](https://osf.io/e6auq/wiki/Example%20Preregistrations/?view) of real preregistrations (and [papers](https://www.zotero.org/groups/479248/osf/collections/VKXUAZM7) reporting preregistered studies) in your field
-- Have participants actually try their hand at writing a preregistration (a real, or toy example one)
-- Peer review each other’s preregistrations in pairs or groups